g3rv4/Refined/README.md

 # Taut :unicorn:

-A chrome extension to improve my Slack experience.
-You can [read more here](https://g3rv4.com/2018/08/betterslack). **This extension is no longer in the chrome web store** because it breaks Slack's Acceptable Use Policy.
-Read [my post here](https://g3rv4.com/2018/08/bye-bye-betterslack).
+An extension to improve my Slack experience.
+You can find it on the [chrome web store](https://chrome.google.com/webstore/detail/taut-a-tool-for-slack/mgicdolhkaeefgmbhlohfjoafacijbfh) and on [firefox's store](https://addons.mozilla.org/en-US/firefox/addon/taut-a-tool-for-slack/).

 ## Features